Experiments with CodeMirror

 Let’s put it all together

-Let’s now create a final editor that has all this pieces together.
-After some trial and error, I found that the best way to implement this is to trigger the “review mode” with a custom user event that I called review-changes.
-The original document of the merge view should be update only when first entering this review mode.
+We can now create a final editor that has all this pieces together.
+After some trial and error, I found that the best way to implement this is to trigger the review mode with a custom user event that I called review-changes.
+The “original document” of the merge view should update only when first entering this review mode.

 To solve this we can use a state field and a state effect to store and update the original document when first entering the review mode